entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

 );
 ```

-Another advantage is that we can do data transformations when mapping the source entity to a view model.
+Another benefit is that we can perform data transformations when mapping the source entity to the view model.

 For example, if we have a `CreateDate` property of type `DateTime` on the source entity, we can easily convert it to a formatted string to display it in a datatable: